Pensford Field Environmental Trust

 Pensford Field is a haven for wild flowers, birds and insects.
 It is a site of importance for nature conservation (SINC) and a designated area of tranquility (TFL).
 It also inspires art, children’s play and education.

 As custodians of the Field, the Trust seeks to follow a programme of active and sustainable management to promote nature conservation, to encourage environmental education and to enhance the biodiversity value of Pensford Field for future generations.
 The trustees aim to maintain the field in its natural state, encouraging natural species to flourish.

 Pensford Field Workdays

 Usually take place once a month and everybody is welcome.
 We undertake some light gardening so please bring gloves as we provide the tools.
-Homemade biscuits and hot drinks are served for elevenses and if the weather is fine we cook potatoes for our lunch on the bonfire.
-If you would like to be on our mailing list for this or any of our events please get in touch with Mary Smith firstname.lastname@example.org
+Homemade biscuits and hot drinks are served at the end of the session.
+If you would like to be on our mailing list for this or any of our events please get in touch with John O’Brien at firstname.lastname@example.org

 Girls Art Club

 Pensford Field plays host on Saturday mornings to a Girls Art and Nature club.
 To attend the club, which runs from 11am till midday, please call Pam on 07500 178 578.